 Phonics and Reading:

-When children have reached the end of Stage 5 they begin to look at different ways of writing each sound and the Code Crackers scheme takes them through all the different sounds and ensures that these are all covered.
+When children have reached the end of Stage 5 they begin to look at different ways of writing each sound.

 Below is a useful guide to parents regarding phonics:

-Children begin reading Phonics Bug books in the Reception Class as soon as they can recognise the first set of sounds in phonics.
-The Phonics Bug books are matched to children’s phonics ability and reading these books supports the development of the children’s skills in learning to decode and blend words.
+Children begin reading Phonics Bug and Jolly Phonics books in the Reception Class as soon as they can recognise the first set of sounds in phonics.
+These books are matched to children’s phonic ability and reading these books supports the development of the children’s skills in learning to decode and blend words.

 Alongside this the children work in class on learning tricky words and as soon as they can recognise the first set on sight they are also given an Oxford Reading Tree story to read as well as the Phonics Bug book.

-Children progress through the remainder of their time in Reception, Year One and Year Two working through the Oxford Reading Tree Scheme and the Phonics Bug scheme until they are ready to move onto free choice colour-banded books.
+Children progress through the remainder of their time in Reception, Year One and Year Two working through our structured reading books (including the Oxford Reading Tree Scheme and the Phonics Bug scheme) until they are ready to move onto free choice colour-banded books.
 They take their books to read at home and this is monitored weekly in class.
-Guided Reading also takes place in class to teach reading strategies and comprehension skills.
+Guided Reading also takes place in class, usually on a wekkly basis, to teach reading strategies and comprehension skills.

 Throughout this process the children are assessed on a regular basis to check their reading ability and to ensure that they are reading the correct stage of books for their ability.